Hold On (Wilson Phillips song): In popular culture

 Harold & Kumar sing the song as a duet while they are driving in the film Harold & Kumar Go to White Castle.
 The song was featured in the finale of the 2011 film Bridesmaids, performed by the band members as themselves, bringing renewed recognition to Wilson Phillips.
+In March 2012, Willam Belli, the former contestant of RuPaul's Drag Race, and his two fellow drag queens, Detox and Vicky Voxx, used a parody of the song (called "Chow Down (At Chick-fil-A)") to address the issues that arose between Chick-fil-A and the LGBTQ community.